Spencer-Mason/Python_Projects/README.md

 ### Student Tracking App
 Application made using Python 3 and tkinter for keeping track of student information.
 Utilizes .grid, entry boxes, listbox and more.

+### Encapsulation Assignment
+File demonstrating use of protected/private attributes.